nitayneeman/vscode-package-manager-detector/README.md

   - ◉ Blue circled dot for yarn
   - ▣ Yellow square grid for pnpm
   - ● Cream circle for bun
+- **Rich Statistics Tooltip**:
+  - Dependencies count (production/dev/total)
+  - node_modules stats with last updated time
+  - Complete list of all scripts with their commands
+  - Workspace context for monorepos
 - **Priority Detection**: bun → pnpm → yarn → npm
 - **Quick Commands**:
   - Install dependencies with one click
   - Run package.json scripts from a quick pick menu
+  - Select workspace package (for monorepos)
   - Refresh detection manually
 - **Auto-Update**: Watches for changes to lock files and updates automatically